 For a book that claims to be about “hacking” the liturgies of the BCP, The Art of Disruption spends very little time actually taking up those rites for discussion.
 The engagement with liturgical principles is frequent, and a good place for conversation, but it seemed to me that Fromberg’s real concern is less with the rites in the BCP and more with the cultural expectations that surround them.
 Beginning a liturgy with the ringing of a bell is an ancient tradition.
 Whether it is a European bell, a Japanese temple bell, or a Tibetan singing bowl seems a question of inculturation rather than liturgical disruption or improvisation, The fundamental liturgical structure is present, but the acts are inculturated appropriately to the people and geography in which they are happening.
 This seems, to me, true to the spirit of the BCP.

 While I was not convinced that this book did what it set out to do, there are many glimpses throughout The Art of Disruption into a fascinating conversation about ecclesial culture, aesthetic expectations, and practices of inculturation.
 The cultural expectations tied to the Anglican tradition, in particular, are also an important lens through which to discuss our history of colonialism and its ongoing consequences.
 I would enthusiastically welcome further, focused writing in this area from both Paul Fromberg and others throughout the church.

-I received a copy of The Art of Disruption for an unbiased review from Earth & Altar Magazine.
+I received a copy of The Art of Disruption from Earth & Altar Magazine in exchange for an unbiased review.
 This review was originally written for that publication.